FlorianKn/Wormontwikkelaar/README.md

 https://sonarcloud.io/dashboard?id=FlorianKn_Wormontwikkelaar

-## Development server
+## Production server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+After Build and run project command, navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding